 2010: launch of the Amadeo® concept

-Fleurier Amadeo® : The Fleurier Amadeo® collection consists of timepieces that can be transformed into wristwatches, back into pocket watches (or sautoir necklaces for ladies), or into table watches – with no tool necessary.
+Fleurier Amadeo® : The Fleurier Amadeo® collection is characterised by its loop at 12 o'clock that harks back to pocket watches of the 19th century.
+These timepieces can be transformed into wristwatches, back into pocket watches (or sautoir necklaces for ladies), or into table watches – with no tool necessary.
 This concept further justifies the use of tourbillon movements manufactured in-house.

-SPORTSTER : Inspired by Art Deco, this collection comprises a series of contemporary chronographs with a Large Date display.
+SPORTSTER : This collection comprises a series of contemporary chronographs with a Large Date display.

 Dimier : A tribute to the craftsmen in the Manufacture of the same name, this collection is the only one to boast a case with four horns – and a traditional crown position at 3 o'clock.